gi-os/June4/README.md

 1. Download the most recent June4 Base, these are recomended versions of june with the least bugs.
 2. Change all of the variables.
 3. Change your token, and your owner ID
+4. Open terminal and type "   npm install discordie   "
+5. Now type node "   LOCATION_OF_FILE   "
+6. June4 should be up and running!